Russian sanctions retaliation bruises Polish apple farmers

 Sawicki said the European Commission had recently granted 4 million euros for a marketing campaign to promote Polish apples in India and China, part of an attempt to tap into new markets, but success will take time.

-The government is already showing the strain, with some in the Peasants' Party, junior partner to the centre-right Civic Platform, lamenting Warsaw's vocal criticism of the Kremlin.
+The government is already showing the strain, with some in the Peasants' Party, junior partner to the center-right Civic Platform, lamenting Warsaw's vocal criticism of the Kremlin.

 Maliszewski, who is also a Peasants' Party member of parliament, said Poland had got "carried away".